 Laser eye surgery comes in multiple forms.
-Gone are the days when one laser type had to fit all kinds of eye problems; as research and technology has developed in the field, so have the options and treatments available to those who may need to receive laser treatment such as SmartSight vs PRK vs LASIK , lets explore these technologies in this article.
+Gone are the days when one laser type had to fit all kinds of eye problems; as research and technology has developed in the field, so have the options and treatments available to those who may need to receive laser treatment.

-SmartSight is the latest in laser eye surgery.
-SmartSight can treat short-sightedness and astigmatism.
+SmartSight NOVA is the latest in laser eye surgery.
+SmartSight NOVA can treat short-sightedness and astigmatism.
 It’s not suitable for patients who are long-sighted or experience reading difficulties that are common later in life.
-SmartSight is a type of Refractive Lenticule Extraction (ReLEx) that requires a smaller incision (3mm) compared to LASIK (23mm), so recovery is faster.
+SmartSight NOVA is a type of Keratorefractive Lenticule Extraction (KLEx) that requires a smaller incision (3mm) compared to LASIK (23mm), so recovery is faster.
 The procedure has been available and used for over 10 years, being regarded as very safe among researchers and ophthalmologists in the industry.
-When considering SmartSight vs LASIK, it’s important to note the different benefits and suitability of each method.

-The benefits of choosing SmartSight are as follows:
+The benefits of choosing SmartSight NOVA are as follows:

 - It is less invasive than other forms of laser eye surgery.